 CPE (co-polyester) is a chemical resistant and relatively tough material that is widely used for functional prototyping and modeling.
 Here you will learn how to achieve the best print quality with Ultimaker CPE.

-Always use the latest version of Cura and make sure that your 3D printer is updated to the latest firmware version to include the correct material profile for Ultimaker CPE.
+Always use the latest version of Cura and make sure that your printer is updated with the latest firmware version to include the correct material profile for Ultimaker CPE.

-Ultimaker CPE requires a build plate temperature of 70 °C. Use the table below to find the temperatures per nozzle diameter for the best print results:
+Ultimaker CPE requires a build plate temperature of 70 °C. Use the table below to find the recommended nozzle temperature and diameter for your Ultimaker to achieve the best print results.

-For optimal quality, the print cooling fan speed for Ultimaker CPE is set to 80 %.
-For the 0.25 mm nozzle, a regular print cooling fan speed of 20 % is sufficient as the amount of extruded material and the nozzle temperature are lower.
-For shorter layers, the print cooling fan speed is gradually increased to 100 %, to ensure optimal quality throughout the print.
+The print cooling fan speed for Ultimaker CPE is different per printer and nozzle size to achieve the best quality.
+The fans are not fully on while printing to avoid layer bonding problems.
+For shorter layers, the print cooling fan speed is gradually increased to 100% to ensure optimal quality throughout the print.

 In preconfigured Ultimaker CPE Cura profiles, the default build plate adhesion method is a brim.
 A brim is made of a few extra printed lines around the 3D print on the initial layer to improve adhesion and avoid warping.

-The Ultimaker CPE emits a low level of gasses and particles when 3D printed in accordance with the temperatures in the table above.
+Ultimaker CPE emits low levels of gasses and particles when used in accordance with the temperatures in the table above.
 To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker CPE here.